tiskinty/FHIR_Reader/README.md

 # FHIR_Reader
-This is a simple, quick and dirty nodejs script to make FHIR documents human-readable
+This is a simple, quick and dirty nodejs script to make R4 FHIR documents human-readable

+Also included is a tool to normalize the json object format for easier downstream consumption.